microsoft/generative-ai-for-beginners/5-advanced-prompts/README.md

 })
 ```

-Use an AI assistant like GitHUb Copilot or ChatGPt and apply the "self-refine" technique to improve the code.
+Use an AI assistant like GitHub Copilot or ChatGPT and apply the "self-refine" technique to improve the code.

 ## Solution